shuloh/consensys_bdp_project_smartcontracts/README.md

 ## Local Setup

-1. In the project root dir, install all node dependencies and
+1. In this repo's project root dir, install all node dependencies.
+Next, we have to place the front-end React app in the same directory as the project root.
+This can be done via:

    `git clone git@github.com:shuloh/entanglement-exchange.git`

-    to create a directory called [entanglement-exchange](/entanglement-exchange) where the front-end app lives.
+   which will create a directory called `entanglement-exchange` where the front-end app lives.

    > Note that when truffle compiles the contracts, the configuration specified in [truffle-config.js](truffle-config.js)
    > builds the .json abi files into the front-end app directory via the following code:

    ```
    contracts_build_directory:
        path.join( \_\_dirname, "entanglement-exchange/src/contracts" ),
    ```

 2. In the project root dir, create a [.env](.env) file and set the `MNEMONIC` variable with your desired 12 word seed phrase.

    > MNEMONIC={...your 12 words}